 Over the years as the campus grew and student health needs evolved, so did Wardenburg Health Center’s services.
 Renovations turned the hospital and cafeteria into additional clinic space.
 Technological advancements were implemented – starting with basic computer systems leading up to digital radiography and electronic health records.

-Today the health center is just one piece of a student health network which provides services to students across the campus in the University Memorial Center (through the Community Health department), at the student Recreation Center (through the wellness suite), and at the Center for Community (through Counseling and Psychological Services).
-As of 2015, Wardenburg Health Services employs over 160 staff members and sees 80,000 patient visits per year.
+Today the health center is just one piece of a student health network which provides services to students across the campus.
+Our additional locations include our Health Promotion department in the University Memorial Center, services in the Wellness Suite at student Recreation Center, Counseling and Psychiatric Services (CAPS) in Center for Community and the Health and Counseling Clinic at Williams Village.
+As of 2017, Wardenburg Health Services employs over 160 staff members and has more than 80,000 patient visits per year.